Martin Lewis on LPA Planning

 Why does Martin Lewis say an LPA can be more important than a will?

-A will only takes effect once you have died.
+A will is important, but only takes effect once you have died.

-A lasting power of attorney takes effect if you lose mental capacity during your lifetime.
+A lasting power of attorney will kick in if you lose mental capacity during your lifetime.

-If you cannot make decisions because of illness, a severe stroke or an accident, nobody automatically has the right to step in.
+It may be that you can’t make decisions because of illness, a severe stroke or an accident, but without an LPA nobody automatically has the right to step in to help you.
 Not your spouse.
 Not your adult children.

-Without a registered LPA, your family must apply to the Court of Protection for permission to act.
-That process can take months and comes with legal costs and ongoing supervision.
+Without that registered LPA, your family must apply to the Court of Protection for their permission to act.
+That process can take months, plus comes with legal costs and ongoing supervision requirements.

-Is a lasting power of attorney only for older people?
+Isn’t a lasting power of attorney just only for older people?

 No.